dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 A special register, `CR3` contains the address of the root page directory.
 This register has the following format:

 * bits from 12 to 63 (31 if we are in running a 32 bit kernel) are the address of the root page directory.
-* bits 0 to 12 change their meaning depending on the value of bit 14 in CR4, but in this section and for our purpose are not relevant anyway, so they can be left as 0.
+* bits 0 to 12 change their meaning depending on the value of bit 14 in CR4, but in this chapter and for our purpose are not relevant anyway, so they can be left as 0.

 Sometimes CR3 (although technically it's just the data from bits 12+) are referred to as the PDBR, short for page directory base address.